Wednesday, June 19, 2024

 The first year, at the new school, he was in the 'A' stream, 1A, and introduced to a Welsh teacher, who would grab him by his little sideburns, but called them sideboards – his daddy called them side locks which seemed better description and as his name was Finbar John Timothy Joseph Callaghan that's what the teacher would say as he pulled on his side locks if he got or did something wrong.

-Well he's here” said his teacher; he looked at Finbar “are you happy?”
+Well he's here' said his teacher; he looked at Finbar 'are you happy?'

 Finbar nodded his head.

-He's here” he said to Mister Bill.
+He's here' he said to Mr. Bill.

-Okay.” and off he went.
+Okay.' and off he went.

 He didn't tell his parents about the Oratory confusion but at play time his pals were saying Finbar John Timothy Joseph Callaghan, and it made them laugh which he liked.